National Programs

 The Innovation Fellowship

 Launched in 2020, The Innovation Fellowship prepares motivated adult learners from diverse backgrounds for high-growth tech careers.
 No prior tech experience is required.
-Fellows gain hands-on training, career exposure, and community support while learning foundational skills in one of three tracks: Data Analytics, Cybersecurity, or AI Business Solutions.
+Fellows get to pick one of three tracks: Data Analytics, Cybersecurity, or AI Business Solutions.

 • Fellows commit 12–13 hours per week, including live virtual classes and independent learning, Monday through Thursday